couchforms/couchforms/README.md

 cp .env.example .env && nano .env
 ```

-Start the docker-compose process to build and spin up the couchsurvey container as well as the postgres database.
+Start the docker-compose process to build and spin up the couchforms container as well as the postgres database.

 ```
 docker-compose up -d